 Rural Oxfordshire Parking Provision 1-bedroom dwelling Up to 1 space per dwelling to be provided within the development site.
 2-bedroom dwelling Up to 2 spaces per dwelling to be provided within the development site 3 - 4-bedroom dwellings Up to 2 spaces per dwelling to be provided within the development site 5+ bedroom dwelling Up to 3 spaces per dwelling to be provided within the development site.

-https://mycouncil.oxfordshire.gov.uk/documents/s62138/CA_SEP2022R11%20Annexe%201%20%20Vehicular%20and%20Cycle%20Parking%20Standards.pdf
+9 WORKING THIRD DRAFT (August 2022): Parking Standards for New Developments Service Improvement Programme https://mycouncil.oxfordshire.gov.uk/documents/s62138/CA_SEP2022R11%20Annexe%201%20-%20Vehicular%20and%20Cycle%20Parking%20Standards.pdf